The Legend of Sword and Fairy 7: Plot

 Qingshu's grandfather convinces Xiu Wu to join Mingshu School as a disciple so he can legitimately stay close to Qingshu.
-The two soon have to rush over to Tianshi Sect, who are under attack from the celestial rebel leader Kuiyu (the fugitive deity that Xiu Wu was tasked to take down), who is revealed to be in possession of Xiu Wu's Chunzi Sword.
+The two soon have to rush over to Tianshi Sect, who are under attack by a trio of Heavenly Demons led by Kuiyu, the fugitive lady-deity that Xiu Wu was tasked to take down, who is revealed to be in possession of Xiu Wu's Chunzi Sword.
 After managing to repel the attack, Tianshi Sect's leader Mengzhang gives them a book recording various magical beasts and fairies that may be useful in eliminating the demons and vicious beast.
-They decided to travel to Changbai Mountains searching for an ice lion fairy, and are joined by Qingshu's childhood friend Bai Moqing, a disciple of Xianxia Sect who is tasked by her master to investigate the vicious beasts.
-During the trip, they are followed by Sang You, a young Miao physician-warrior who is in love with Moqing.
-The group then encounter a group of labourers forced by the local fanzhen military to work in an ice crystal mine, and stage a jailbreak to rescue the labourers.
-However, Moqing accidentally dropped her personal sachet, revealing her identity to the military leaders, who happen to be her older brothers.
+They decided to travel to Changbai Mountains searching for a magic fairy and are joined by Qingshu's childhood friend Bai Moqing, a disciple of Xianxia Sect who is tasked by her master Yuxia Zhenren to investigate the vicious beasts, as well as Sang Yo, a young Miao physician-warrior who is in love with Moqing.
+The team then encounter a group of labourers forced by the local fanzhen military to work in an ice crystal mine.
+When infiltrating the military camp, they see a mysterious hooded man meeting with the military commander in secret and notice a strange tower formation being constructed near the camp.
+When staging a jailbreak to rescue the laborers, the team fight off a magically animated armor puppet defending the camp, and Moqing accidentally dropped her personal sachet, revealing her identity to the commander, who happens to be her older brother.
+Her brother subsequently tracks them to Xianxia Sect and forced Moqing, who ran away from home years ago after learnt of her family enslaving miners, to return home with him.